mezoni/smart_parser/README.md

 }
 ```

-For the case when the result value is not very important.
+Example for a case when the result value is not very important.

 ```dart
 /// [String] **For**